uqlibrary/technology-training/R/ggplot2_intro.md

     * Click the "File" menu button (top left corner), then "New Project"
     * Click "New Directory"
-    * Click "Empty Project"
+    * Click "New Project" ("Empty project" if you have an older version of RStudio)
     * Type in the name of your project, e.g. "Rggplot2_Intro" (Select a folder where to locate your project the RProjects folder)
     * Click the "Create Project" button
-    * create three folders
+    * create three folders in your new project
       * scripts
       * data
       * plots